1. Independent Shopping

 6. Tour The Wells, Springs and Spouts

 Natural springs have always been copious in Malvern, the fissures in the rock filtering the water until it is completely pure.
 In the Victorian era, the water was used as a medical treatment for both internal and external ailments.
-Even up until recently, the Queen drank bottled Malvern water!
+The bottled water was said to have been a favourite of Queen Elizabeth II.

 We can only recommend drinking the water from the Malvihna Fountain on Belle vue Island in Great Malvern as it is regularly approved for drinking water quality.
 Wells worth the visit due to their location include Malvhina Fountain, St. Ann’s Well, Hayslad and Holy Well.

-Visit during the Malvern Well Dressing and Water Festival 29 April- 8 May 2022 and you’ll see over 50 wells, springs and spouts dressed by the local community in this year’s annual theme – Literature.
+Visit during the Malvern Well Dressing and Water Festival and you’ll see over 50 wells, springs and spouts dressed by the local community in the year’s annual theme.

 7. Gas Lamps